OGResearch/java_node_8_8/README.md

 # Docker: Java 8 + NodeJS 8
-Alpine Linux with OpenJDK 8, NodeJS 8, Python 2.7 and git
+Alpine Linux with OpenJDK 8, NodeJS 8, Python 2.7, Git, and Bower.
+And some extra libraries needed for various NPM packages.